annelo-msft/gists/clientmodel-client/readme.md

 Usage of ClientModel types differ from Azure.Core types in the following areas:

 - Call to `HttpPipelineBuilder.Build` is replaced by `ClientPipeline.Create`.
+- Client endpoint is a local variable and not a property on client options.
 - `ClientPipeline.Send` does not take a cancellation token.
 - Generated `PipelineMessageClassifier` instances are created using `PipelineMessageClassifier.Create` instead of classifier constructor.
 - `PipelineMessage.Apply(options)` is called at the end of a `CreateRequest` method instead of at the beginning.